nebula2/abp-pdf-with-scryber/docs/POST.md

 For the sake of simplicity I will reduce everything to the bare minimum just so that you get a picture of how everything works together.
 PDF's will be generated server side.
 This post will show how to download the generated PDF file.
 If you are using a different UI layer, you just need to implement your download a bit different.

+The source code for this can be found [here](https://github.com/nebula2/abp-pdf-with-scryber).

 ## Creating the Solution

 For this article, we will create a simple application with blazor-server for our UI.